Cultural offers museums

 As an Inalco student, you benefit from free admission to all museums in the Paris Musées network (permanent collections and temporary exhibitions).
 See our suggested visit below.

-Permanent visits to Catacombs of Paris
+Permanent visits to the Catacombs of Paris